How Do Lawyers Get Paid if They Lose a Case?

 The legal system encourages accident victims to hire a lawyer.
 There is no hard-and-fast requirement to get legal representation, but it is undoubtedly in your best interest to hire a personal injury lawyer.
 You can rest assured that the insurance company has every advantage and resource at its disposal.
 Without an attorney, you will be in a compromised position, subject to the whims and conflicts of interest that permeate insurance companies.

-However, money is not necessarily something you have a lot of after a personal injury.
+As a personal injury victim, money is likely something that will be a concern for you.
 Not only are you dealing with your share of the medical bills, but you may also be missing time from work because of your physical condition.

 You will certainly not have enough money to hire an expensive lawyer who may charge you hundreds of dollars per hour.
-Many attorneys ask you for a retainer at the outset of your case to ensure they get paid.
-For families needing legal help, coming up with this money can be a challenge and burden.
+Some law firms and lawyers charge a retainer at the outset of your case to ensure they get paid.
+For families in dire need of legal counsel, coming up with this money can be a challenge and burden.
+“Flat fees” lawyers may opt for a one-time payment arrangement for their legal services, which is likely to be substantial.

-You Hire a Personal Injury Lawyer on a Contingency Basis
+Personal Injury Lawyers Work on a Contingency Fee Basis

 Personal injury attorneys work for you on a contingency basis.
 Contingency means something liable to happen as a result of something else.
 In this case, that something else is you winning your case.
 In a personal injury matter, winning means that you have either received a settlement check or have had a jury decide the case in your favor.
 When that happens, you will be obligated to pay your attorney.